Stateside (film): Production

 The film took eight weeks to shoot.
 To prepare for the role, Cook actually spent time with patients who had schizophrenia and read medical books from her father on this subject.

 Anselmo, the writer/director, was a Marine, and the men who played Marines went through Marine boot camp to prepare for their roles.

-Dorri Lawrence's character is based on actress Sarah Holcomb.
+Dori Lawrence's character is based on actress Sarah Holcomb.

+Release

+The film was released on May 21, 2004, making an opening of $113,620.
+It would go on to make $174,318 domestically.

+Reception

+Roger Ebert gave the film 2 out of 4 stars, praising the actors' performances but criticizing the dialogue, which he described as sounding "more like experimental poetry or song lyrics than like speech."
+Ebert described the film as thematically incomplete, writing "[w]e sense there’s more Anselmo wants to say about the character than he has time for.
+“Stateside” plays like urgent ideas for a movie which Anselmo needed to make, but they’re still in note form."